 Gripping is made easy by the silicone sleeve.
 Plus, the wooden handle feels nice in your hand while you grind your coffee – no one wants callouses from hand grinding coffee of all things.

 The extra weight does add to the feeling of the grinder being hardy and long-lasting.
-Many people report using their JX Pro for years with no issues whatsoever.
+Many people, including us, report using their JX Pro for years with no issues whatsoever.
 Ultimately a manual grinder has a lot less that can go wrong than an electric one.

 Thankfully the 1Zpresso JX Pro does an excellent job of this – even at the finest and coarsest grind settings.
-So, it makes a wonderful espresso grinder as well as French press.
+So, it makes a wonderful espresso grinder as well as grinding for French press.

 Having 40 stepped adjustments may not be enough for the serious espresso nut.
 But it should satisfy most people in producing the exact extraction time you are looking for.